 Discover what it really takes to install a skylight that lasts—from choosing the right type to guaranteeing flawless weatherproofing in New England's toughest climate conditions.
 Because "indoor rain" is not a trending design choice.

 Let’s talk turkey.
-For a standard installation in MA or NH, you’re looking at $1,000 to $3,000 total.
-Most land around $1,800.
-Tubular units are cheaper, usually $800 to $1,200.
+For a standard installation in MA or NH, you are looking at $1,000 to $3,000 total.
+Most projects land around $1,800.
+Tubular units are cheaper, usually costing $800 to $1,200.

 Want live answers?